MilanGrujicic/Quizy/README.md

 # QUIZY
 ## Description
-Quizy is a geography game, in which the playe has to guess the regions of a country it picks.
+Quizy is a geography game.
+Quizy challenges players to guess the regions of a specific country.

 ## Getting Started
 ### Prerequisites